G-1nOnly/G-1nOnly/README.md

 👨‍🎓 I'm Jacob Gao,

-- 🎓 A junior undergraduate majored in Electrical and Computer Engineering at UM-SJTU JI.
+- 🎓 A junior undergraduate majored in Electrical and Computer Engineering, minor in Data Science at UM-SJTU JI

-- 🥰 My current interest lies in neural rendering, computer vision and mathematics.
+- 🥰 My current interest lies in neural rendering, computer vision and mathematics

 ⚡ I'm currently familiar with and still learning